Mixed-EVC: Mixed Emotion Synthesis and Control in Voice Conversion: Mixed-EVC

-Most emotional speech databases group utterances into several discrete categories, thus restricts to learn richer descriptions of the emotional style \cite{zhou2021emotional}.
-Instead of predicting the presence of a specific emotional style, we propose to model the relative difference between a pair of emotional styles, which we define it as \textit{``Emotion Attribute"}.
-During the training, we characterize the input emotional style by measuring its relevance to other emotions by explicitly modelling emotion attributes.
-For example, while it is hard to give a consensus emotion label to an utterance especially when the emotions are ambiguous, we can agree that it sounds less happy than A but more angry than B. Our formulation follows the ordinal nature of emotions and offers more detailed descriptions, thus closer to human's emotional perception.
+Most emotional speech databases group utterances into several discrete categories thus restricting to learning of richer descriptions of the emotional style \cite{zhou2021emotional}.
+Instead of predicting the presence of a specific emotion, we propose to model the relative difference between a pair of emotions, which we define as \textit{``Emotion Attribute"}.
+During the training, we characterize the input emotional style by measuring its relevance to other emotions by explicitly modeling emotion attributes.
+For example, while it is hard to give a consensus emotion label to an utterance, especially when the emotions are ambiguous, we can agree that it sounds less happy than A but angrier than B \cite{yannakakis2018ordinal}.

-Similar with relative attributes \cite{parikh2011relative} that are widely studied in computer vision, we learn a ranking function for each emotion attribute given relatively similarity constraints on paired samples.
-More specifically, we are given a training set $T = \{\mathbf{x}_n\}$, where ${\mathbf{x}_n}$ is the acoustic feature vector of the $n^{th}$ training sample, and a set of $M$ emotion attributes $E = \{\mathbf{e}_m\}$.
-For each emotion attribute $\mathbf{e}_m$, our goal is to learn a ranking function $f_m$ given as below:
+We employ the idea of relative attributes \cite{parikh2011relative} to encode the relationship between discrete emotions into a quantifiable vector.
+Relative attributes were first proposed in computer vision \cite{parikh2011relative} and later applied in speech processing \cite{zhu2019controlling,lei2021fine,zhou2022emotion}.
+Prior studies show that relative attributes provide a more detailed description of an image, thus surpassing traditional classifiers on image recognition tasks \cite{parikh2011relative}.
+Inspired by that, we propose to learn a ranking function for each emotion attribute given relative similarity constraints on paired emotional samples.
+More specifically, we are given a training set $T = \{\mathbf{x}_n\}$, where ${\mathbf{x}_n}$ is the acoustic feature vector of the $n^{th}$ training sample with $M$ emotion labels.
+Our goal is to learn a ranking function $f_m$ given below:

 where $m = 1, ..., M$ and $\mathbf{W}$ is a weighting matrix.
-As the supervision, we construct an ordered set $O_m$ and an unodered set $U_m$ which satisfy the following constraints:
+We construct an ordered set $O_m$ and an unordered set $U_m$ as the supervision sets, which satisfy the following constraints:

-The sample $x_i$ should have a stronger presence of emotion attribute $a_m$ than $x_j$ in the ordered set $O_m$, while their presence should be similar in the unordered set $U_m$.
-The weighting matrix $\mathbf{W}$ is estimated by solving a support vector machine problem \cite{chapelle2007training}: